huggingface/blog/open-source-llms-as-agents.md

 One approach to overcome this weakness is to embed the LLM into a system where it has the ability to call tools: such a system is called an LLM Agent.

-The definition of LLM Agents is quite broad: all systems that use LLMs as their engine, and have the possibility to perform actions on their environment based on observations.
-They can use several iterations of the Perception ⇒ Reflexion ⇒ Action cycle to achieve their task, and are often augmented with planning or knowledge management systems to enhance their performance.
+The definition of LLM Agents is quite broad: LLM agents are all systems that use LLMs as their engine and can perform actions on their environment based on observations.
+They can use several iterations of the Perception ⇒ Reflexion ⇒ Action cycle to achieve their task and are often augmented with planning or knowledge management systems to enhance their performance.
 You can find a good review of the Agents landscape in [Xi et al., 2023](https://huggingface.co/papers/2309.07864).

 Today, we are focusing on `ReAct agents`.
 [ReAct](https://huggingface.co/papers/2210.03629) is an approch on building agents based on the concatenation of two words, “**Reasoning**” and “**Acting**”.
 In the prompt, we describe the model which tools it can use, and ask it to think “step by step” (also called [Chain-of-Thought](https://huggingface.co/papers/2201.11903) behaviour) to plan and execute its next actions in order to reach the final answer.